katiepb525/chess/README.md

   * If the board state of the game repeats itself three times, sends message of stalemate.

 Other:
+* Not sure about movement having intertwined denpendency on inputhandler object.
+Might be messy?

 Save for later:
 * Fix law of demeter violations.
 (Some weird chaining going on with my methods, like below.)